EB-CDPHE/Data-requests/28.CDC case counts/README.md

 The RFI.CDC_Case_counts_COLORADO.sas program is based on [RFI.Historical_case_counts.sas](../12.Historical case counts by status/RFI.Historical_case_counts.sas).
 It creates a "timeline" - a SAS dataset that contains every date value from 3/1/20 to present.

 An unfiltered copy of CEDRS_view_fix is made and `CountyAssigned = "INTERNATIONAL"` is changed to `CountyAssigned = "UNALLOCATED"` as this is how CDC displays case counts for patients where assigned county is out-of-State.
+This is only necessary for the COUNTY program, not the State-level program.
 The only variables kept are ReportedDate, County, case status, and outcome.

 The patient-level dataset is reduced to a single record per day.
 Each record contains accumulated number of cases and deaths by case status, i.e. confirmed, probable.